paralax/ColossalOpera/hard/ZZ_golomb_rulers.md

 Golomb rulers are described by their **order**, which is the number of marks on their edge.
 The example above is an order 4 ruler.
 The length of a Golomb ruler is the distance between the outer two marks and, obviously, represents the longest distance it can measure.
 The above example has a length of 6.

-There is no requirement that a Golomb ruler measures all distances up to their length – the only requirement is that each distance is only measured one way.
-However, if a ruler does measure all distances, it is classified as a perfect Golomb ruler.
+There is no requirement that a Golomb ruler measures all distances up to their length – the only requirement is that each distance is only measured in one way.
+However, if a ruler does measure all distances, it is classified as a *perfect* Golomb ruler.
 The above example is a perfect Golumb ruler.
-Finally, a Golomb ruler is described as optimal if no shorter ruler of the same order exists.
+Finally, a Golomb ruler is described as *optimal* if no shorter ruler of the same order exists.

-Today's challenge is to determine where to place the marks on an optimal Golomb ruler when given its order.
+Today's challenge is to determine where to place the marks on an optimal *but not necessarily perfect) Golomb ruler when given its order.

 # Input Description